 In early 2018, Infosys surveyed more than 1,000 senior-management-level executives working in large organizations around the world with more than 5,000 employees and over $1 billion in annual revenue.
 That research on their digital evolution included responses from more than 100 telecom industry executives.

-Based on that survey, we produced a report — The New Champions of Digital Disruption: Incumbent Organizations — showing that incumbent organizations (as opposed to digital natives) fall into three clusters, which are determined by their progress along the digital transformation journey.
+Based on that survey, we produced a report — Infosys Survey Report — showing that incumbent organizations (as opposed to digital natives) fall into three clusters, which are determined by their progress along the digital transformation journey.

 Knowing that many organizations are rapidly intensifying their digital transformation efforts, Infosys conducted a new survey in November 2018 to gauge the pace of that change.
 This new research shows that the percentage of visionaries among telecom industry respondents increased slightly, while many more companies have migrated upward from the watcher to the explorer level.
 These findings match what executives have told us: Companies can advance from the watcher to the explorer level without herculean effort, but reaching the visionary level is significantly more difficult.